AI in product development: a practical guide for teams that ship

 The development challenge involved building reliable AI models that work with noisy real-world sensor data and can explain their reasoning to medical professionals who need to trust the alerts.

 Traditional rule-based monitoring systems generate 10-15 false alarms for every real issue.
-We build AI-powered system that reduced false positives by 65% while maintaining 95%+ sensitivity for genuine health concerns.
+We built an AI-powered system that reduced false positives by 65% while maintaining 95%+ sensitivity for genuine health concerns.

 We developed a voice-enabled decision-making platform for distributed teams to collaborate on complex decisions asynchronously.
 The AI processes voice conversations, extracts key discussion points, identifies areas of agreement and disagreement, and structures the decision-making process.

-The system uses natural language processing to understand context and sentiment, helping teams make better decisions faster when they can't all be in the same room at the same time.
+The system uses natural language processing to understand context and sentiment, helping teams make better decisions faster when they can't all be in the same room.

 The AI handles the tedious work of transcription, summarization, and pattern recognition across multiple conversations, letting team members focus on actual decision-making rather than process management.